 The team exercises may take from two to three weeks to complete, however, class time is allowed for team work and for short clarification lectures.
 The whole idea of the strategy is to get students engaged in talking and using the knowledge they learn from their assigned readings in solving problems similar to the ones over which they will be tested.

 Critics of the technique question whether they could cover all the material they can in a traditional lecture class.
 The proponents of TBL feel that they can actually cover more material with TBL than traditional lecture because the students read their assignments outside of class, and the professor doesn’t have to lecture that material.
 Of course this depends upon good resources from which to learn.

 TBL changes the culture of a class from a teaching centered to a learning centered environment.
-A professor thinking about TBL should read Michaelsen’s book, attend a TBL workshop offered by the Office of Distance Learning.
+A professor thinking about TBL should read Michaelsen’s book.
 Instructors have applied TBL to many disciplines and the book has examples and testimonials from professors who have tried it.
 Of course, there are many variations to the Michaelsen formula; however, the basic principles remain the same.
 The following page summarizes the steps in a typical TBL session.
 This technology has been found especially effective in medical schools like Baylor.
-See more.

 This is a summary of Michaelsen’s team-based learning procedure that has been tried and found successful.
 The purpose of team-based learning is to stimulate collaborative learning and student participation in discussions about the subject matter.